(17) The Plan Has Been Laid Out

 He scanned the map and looked at the nearest cliff which connected to a river in the area around Wiunlen.
 And once he saw that it was very far away, that meant Riang had been drifting in the waters for an entire day!

 If the Ardlewan soldiers knew that she fell down the river, it would be easy to trace Riang to Wiunlen just by following the river's current.
-Why haven't they found her yet in those 2 years?
+Why haven't they found her yet in those two years?

 Also, if they were attacked by True Undead, that meant that Riang escaped when they were still in the Masgracia Mountains!